What is aqua yoga?

 Aqua yoga is as simple as it sounds.
 It’s practicing yoga in the water.
-It’s a complete yoga practice including asana (aqua yoga poses), pranayama (yoga breathwork), and meditation (done floating) all informed by yoga philosophy.
+It’s a complete yoga practice including asana (poses), pranayama (yoga breathwork), and meditation (done floating) all informed by yoga philosophy.
 You can do it with or without equipment.

 Aqua yoga can be doing the exact same pose you do on land, in the water.
 An example of a pose that would be exactly the same would be Triangle Pose.
 A posture that would be somewhat the same would be Down Dog pose.
 In the water you don’t want to put your head under, so the pose is modified for that.
 Or some poses are totally different such as Locust pose.

-I’m creating a database of how to videos for aqua yoga poses.
-These are some of the more common aqua yoga poses and you can explore further videos as well:
+I’ve created a database of how to videos for aqua yoga poses.
+These are some of the more common postures and you can explore further videos as well:

 You can wear any clothes you would normally wear in the pool for aqua yoga.
 Bathing suits, UV swimwear, sunglasses, hats, anything you would normally want for an afternoon in the pool is ok.
-My What to Wear for Aqua Yoga covers this more extensively and will come out soon.
+Look for more on this topic soon.

-The deep end of the pool is also an option but a very different way to practice aqua yoga.
-Stay tuned for more information on deep water aqua yoga this summer.
+The deep end of the pool is also an option but a very different way to practice.
+For more information on a deep water practice, read my article on Deep Water Yoga.

 The beach is another choice.
 Safety first: make sure you’re practicing with a buddy, have a cell phone on the beach, and you’ll need calm water without waves but still don’t turn your back on the water.